ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 we chose to use a **MEAN(TS)** stack.
 MEAN stands for MongoDB Express Angular and NodeJS.
-It's possible to use the mean stack with plain JavaScript, we chose to implement it with TypeScript since we wanted some strong typings on the backend application and we were going to use Angular 4 on the front-end which comes with TypeScript as well.
+It's possible to use the mean stack with plain JavaScript, we chose to implement it with TypeScript since we wanted some strong typings on the backend application and we were going to use Angular 4 on the frontend which comes with TypeScript as well.

 ### NodeJs:
 Write event driven applications with asynchronous I/O powered by the ultra fast Google V8 Engine.
-Mostly known for running your local dev environment and automating build tasks for front-end developers.
+Mostly known for running your local dev environment and automating build tasks for frontend developers.
 NodeJS is probably one of the best and easiest options out there for real-time applications (with socket.io), which is exactly what we needed for our application.

 ### MongoDB:
 Great to work with when dealing with JavaScript Objects.
-Good driver support with mongoose for NodeJs.
+Good driver support with Mongoose for NodeJs.
 Document based structure, which makes it really flexible when it comes to modelling and it's extremely scalable.
 We also took advantage of the very performant aggregation functionality for dealing with large amounts of data.